awbored/SecretTV-Playlist/README.md

 # 2022/12/Christmas Weekend - SecretTV Playlist

-During Christmas weekend (Saturday-Monday) the following will be playing ON LOOP so we don't know the exact time for each special, but use this guide to find out where we are on the playlist
+During Christmas weekend (Saturday-Monday) the following will be playing ON LOOP so we don't know the exact time for each special, but use this guide to find out where we are on the playlist.

+Use !santa to get a gift.
+You can also "!santa @username" to give something to someone else.

 1. [under construction]